 Each IHZ will consist of one or more subzones, which may overlay each other as well as the underlying district.
 Within any IHZ, there may be any or all of five (5) subzones, designated as: Single Family SF Subzone, Duplex D Subzone, Townhouse TH Subzone, Multi-family MF Subzone, or Mixed-use MU Subzone.

-54.1.3 Incentive Housing Zone
+54.1.3 Incentive Housing Zone IHZ

-The IHZs are in locations as indicated on the Old Saybrook Zoning Map and described as follows:
+IHZs are in locations as indicated on the Old Saybrook Zoning Map and may include subzones and/or approved Incentive Housing Developments described as follows: